 To cap his astonishing activity Williams constructed an electric trolley line at a cost of \$40,000.
-The cars ran from the Illinois Central

-Railroad depot past the Gedney Hotel and on to Rush Park.
+The cars ran from the Illinois Central Railroad depot past the Gedney Hotel and on to Rush Park.
 Williams had a complete monopoly!
 The transportation system to the hotel and to the races belonged to Williams.
 A stranger might dine and lodge at his hotel.
 The Gedney Opera House furnished the best entertainment to while away the evening.
 Upon retiring, The American Trotter provided the most appropriate literature.
 And yet, in an era when James B. Weaver, "Sockless Jerry" Simpson, "Calamity" Weller, and a dozen other anti-monopolists stalked the land, nothing but praise could be heard of this public-spirited man.

-"What one man can do for a town is plainly shown in what C. W. Williams, of Axtell and Allerton fame, has done and is doing for Independence," observed the Cedar Rapids Times in 1892.
+"What one man can do for a town is plainly shown in what C. W. Williams, of Axtell and Allerton fame, has done and is doing for Independence", observed the Cedar Rapids Times in 1892.
 "And Williams has no partners, no agents, and no advisers, but gives his personal attention to everything, keeps his own counsel and manages his own affairs.
 And the start of all this was a single horse - Axtell."

 Suddenly there came a crash.
 The panic of 1893 destroyed countless fortunes and Williams himself was caught in the financial maelstrom.
 He quickly recognized the utter futility of holding on and turned over to his creditors real estate valued at \$250,000 to satisfy debts approximating \$100,000.
-Citizens of Galesburg, Illinois, made him a flattering offer to build up trotting interests
+Citizens of Galesburg, Illinois, made him a flattering offer to build up trotting interests in their city.
+On the morning of April 11, 1894,

 Williams left Independence with his string of fifty-four horses aboard several cars.
 A special passenger coach carried him and his family together with a little band of loyal followers.
-Independence and Iowa had lost its most noted representation in the traction and lost its most noted representation in the traction and lost its most noted representation in the traction and lost its most noted representation in the traction and lost its most noted representation in the traction and lost its most noted representation in the traction and lost its most noted representation in the traction and lost its most noted representation in the traction and lost its most noted representation.
+Independence and Iowa had lost its most noted representative in the trotting world.